Accademia della Farnesina

-The Academia della Farnesina, also known as the Accademia fascista maschile di educazione fisica or Accademia fascista della Farnesina, was a centre for sport and political education in Fascist Italy.
+The Academia della Farnesina, also known as the Accademia fascista maschile di educazione fisica or Accademia fascista della Farnesina, was the most important centre for the education of the elites of the Fascist youth organizations in Fascist Italy.

 Fascist School of Physical Education

-The Fascist School of Physical Education opened on 5 February 1928 and was initially hosted in the Farnesina, in the Military Academy of Physical Education.
-The institute had an essential aim: to train the Physical Education teachers of the Italian schools and the sport instructors of the Opera Nazionale Balilla (ONB).
-However, the lack of youth leaders obliged Renato Ricci, president of the ONB, to partially change the aims of the institute.
-As a consequence, the school became the most important centre for training the male leadership of the Fascist youth organizations.
+The Fascist School of Physical Education opened on 5 February 1928 and was initially hosted in the Farnesina, in the Military Academy of Physical Education, a centre aimed at training the sport and gymnastic instructors of the Royal Italian Army.
+This Institute would provide hospitality to the new school until the inauguration of its own facilities in November 1932.
+The primary objective of the Fascist School of Physical Education was to train the Physical Education teachers of the Italian schools and the sport instructors of the Opera Nazionale Balilla (ONB).
+However, the lack of youth leaders forced Renato Ricci, president of the ONB, to partially change the aims of the institute.
+Consequently, the school became the foremost centre for training male leaders of Fascist youth organisations.

 Opera Nazionale Balilla

-Study at the Farnesina lasted two years.
-After students obtained their certificate, they attended a nine-month apprenticeship.
-After that, they were permanently hired by the Opera Nazionale Balilla.
-During the course of study, students played many sports and gymnastic activities and attended various classes; for example, anatomy, physiology, first aid, traumatology, hygiene, psychology, Fascist law, philosophy, pedagogy, history of physical education, art, singing, French, and English.
+The study programme at the Farnesina lasted two years.
+After obtaining their certificate, students undertook a nine-month apprenticeship.
+Following this, they were permanently employed by the Opera Nazionale Balilla.
+Throughout their studies, students took part in a variety of sports and gymnastics activities, as well as attending classes in subjects such as anatomy, physiology, first aid, traumatology, hygiene, psychology, Fascist law, philosophy, pedagogy, the history of physical education, art, singing, French and English.